P-Space/p-space-android-app/README.md

 ----------------------------------

-An Android application that shows info about P-Space's Status and the events of who opens the door from [Uberdust](https://github.com/Uberdust/webapp/wiki).
+An Android application that shows info about P-Space's Status and the events of who opens the door from a [JSON Array](http://pspace.dyndns.org:88/report/?limit=15&json).

 Details
 -------